felixfontein/felix-ansible-docsite/rst/index.rst

 This site contains the documentation of several Ansible collections.
 Some of these can also be found on the `official Ansible docsite <https://docs.ansible.com/ansible/latest/>`_, while others are currently only found here, or maybe in some more places.
 You can find an :ref:`index of all collections documented here <list_of_collections>`.

+The source of this page can be found `here <https://github.com/felixfontein/felix-ansible-docsite/>`_.

 .. toctree::
    :maxdepth: 2